keithamus/sort-package-json/README.md

 ### How does it sort?

 It sorts using [`sort-object-keys`](http://github.com/keithamus/sort-object-keys).
 It sorts using the well-known keys of a package.json.
-For the full list it's just easier to [read the code](./index.js).
+For the full list check the [default rules](./defaultRules.md).
 It sorts sub-keys too - sometimes by a well-known order, other times alphabetically.
 The initial order was derived from the [package.json docs](https://docs.npmjs.com/files/package.json) with a few extras added for good measure.

 ### It doesn't sort X?